Magic and the Modern Girl

 Buy your ebook or audiobook today:

 “Filled with magic — both of the witch world and the romance world — complicated family relationships and a heavy dose of chick-lit humor, this story is the perfect ending to the series.” — Romantic Times

-Magic and the Modern Girl, the third volume in the Jane Madison Series, is available as an ebook and in print [Buy now!].
+Magic and the Modern Girl, the third volume in the Jane Madison Series, is available as an Author’s Preferred Edition ebook and in print.
+(An explanation of Author’s Preferred Edition is here.)
+It is also available as an audiobook.
 It has been translated into French as Jane, L’Amour, la Vie… et les Hommes!
-[Buy now!]

 <<< Chapter 1 >>>

 Computers are the modern world’s way of controlling witches.

 No need for burning at the stake or hanging.
 No need for crosses and prayers and good citizens of Salem condemning elderly because butter won’t set.
 Just give a witch a computer, and watch her magical abilities come to naught.

 I stared at the frozen screen on my library computer and swore softly under my breath.
 This could not be happening to me.
 Not now.
 Not when I’d spent the past six hours composing a brilliant—if I do say so myself—presentation about the James River plantations and their impact on the growth of colonial America.
 Without saving the file.
 Even once.